connahKendrickMMU/MiTiSegmenter/README.md

 Trays will all share an the centre X,Y and rotation as we assume the trays are stacked.
 To move the centre if the trays use the **Grid centre X** and **Grid centre Y**.
 The rotation should then be adjusted using the **Rotate Tray** slider.
 Then each tray should be individually scaled using the **Scale Tray Horizontal** and **Scale Tray Vertical** to allow the blobs to be centred in each grid square.

+For the sample data center we use (X) 122 (Y) 184 and a scale of 157 Horizontal and 93 vertical for the top and 102 vertical for the bottom.

 ![After Alignment](/images/labels.png)

 If the image is mirrored as some scanner do, you can use the functions **Flip Trays Horizontal** and **Flip Trays Vertical** int the **Edit** menu to flip the grid to enable the labels to match.